ropensci/PostcodesioR/README.md

 ## Loading

-To start using the package use the standard command after you installed it.
+Load the package by typing

 ``` r
 library(PostcodesioR)